krzyzanowskim/SwiftOnigurama/README.md

 Swift Usage
 -----------

-### SwiftOnigurama
+### SwiftOniguruma

-This package includes SwiftOnigurama, a Swift wrapper that provides a convenient API for using Oniguruma from Swift applications.
+This package includes SwiftOniguruma, a Swift wrapper that provides a convenient API for using Oniguruma from Swift applications.

 ### Setup